Chart Color Schemes

 Carindale features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.8% of all households, including 43.4% couples with children, 28.1% couples without children, and 8.3% single parent families.
-Non-family households make up the remaining 19.2%, with lone person households at 17.0% and group households comprising 2.2%.
-The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.
+Family households make up 80.8% of all households, including 43.4% couples with children, 28.1% couples without children, and 8.3% single parent families.
+Non-family households account for the remaining 19.2%, with lone person households at 17.0% and group households comprising 2.2%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households